knave88/Shrike-egg-classification/README.md

 ****
 ### Acknowledgement
-The related study was conducted in (1) Department of Animal Breeding, Institute of Animal Sciences, Warsaw University of Life Sciences, Ciszewskiego 8, 02-786 Warsaw, Poland and (2) Laboratory of Processing and Analysis of Microscopic Images (head: D.Sc.
+The related study was conducted in (1) Department of Animal Breeding (head: D.Sc.
+Krzysztof Damaziak), Institute of Animal Sciences, Warsaw University of Life Sciences, Ciszewskiego 8, 02-786 Warsaw, Poland and (2) Laboratory of Processing and Analysis of Microscopic Images (head: D.Sc.
 Anna Korzynska) in Nalecz Institute of Biocybernetics and Biomedical Engineering Polish Academy of Sciences.

 ### Liability